eyedol/toguru/README.md

 Contributing
 ============

 This is still a WIP.
-Contributions are highly welcomed.
+Contributions would highly be appreciated.
-Feel free to open a pull request.
+Feel free to open a pull request or an issue.

 License
 =======